ABehal2020/wdl-docker-legacy/README.md

 Then, run this command to see the workflow testing: java -jar cromwell.jar run runScripts.wdl -i runScripts_inputs.json

-For unit testing, navigate to the test/test-data directory and copy the 3 downloaded bigwig files there and rename them:
+For unit testing of correlate, navigate to the test/test-data directory and copy the 3 downloaded bigwig files there and rename them:
 "1.bigwig" should be renamed to "ENCFF075MCN.bigwig"
 "2.bigwig" should be renamed to "ENCFF231NTN.bigwig"
 "3.bigwig" should be renamed to "ENCFF415GFH.bigwig"